How Much is IVF in Mexico? Complete Cost Guide, Safety & Success Rates for 2025

 - Advanced Fertility Center Cancun

-- Initial consultation and testing
+- Initial consultation and testing (1-2 days)

-- Ovarian stimulation (9-12 days)
+- Ovarian stimulation (9-12 days of daily injections)

-- Pregnancy test (approximately 10-14 days after transfer)
+Post-Transfer 7.
+Pregnancy test (10-14 days after transfer)

 Language and Communication

-- Request written information in English
+- Request all information and consent forms in English

 - Look for clinics with dedicated international patient coordinators